A faithful linear-categorical action of the mapping class group of a surface with boundary: Introduction

 \subsection{Acknowledgements.}

 We thank T.~Cochran, E.~Grigsby and S.~Harvey for helpful conversations, and C.~Clarkson and K.~Siegel for helpful comments on an earlier version of this paper.
 The proof of faithfulness is inspired by the argument in~\cite{KhS02:BraidGpAction}.
-We also thank the Mathematical Sciences Research Institute for hosting us during this research.
+We also thank the Mathematical Sciences Research Institute and Columbia University for hosting us during this research.
+Finally, we thank the referee for many helpful comments.